11ty/11ty-website/src/docs/services/screenshots.md

 * DOMContentLoaded `wait:0`
 * Load event `wait:1` (default)
-* Load event and there have been no network connections for 500ms: `wait:2`
+* Load event; there have been no network connections for 500ms: `wait:2`
-* Load event and there are fewer than two network connections for 500ms: `wait:3`
+* Load event; there are fewer than two network connections for 500ms: `wait:3`

 ```
 /:url/_wait:0/